Joessem/bobby285271/README.md

 - ... an undergraduate (class of 2023) majoring in software engineering in South China Normal University.
 - ... a member of [Anthon Open Source Community](https://aosc.io) and SCNU Software Association (a.k.a.
 SoCoding).
-- ... a [legendary newbie](https://codeforces.com/profile/bobby285271) on codeforces and competitive programming.
 - ... learning & making operating systems!

 ✨ Learn more about me on https://aosc.io/people/~bobby285271/ !